HyuDeQueue/HyuDeQueue/README.md

 # 💫About Me :
-- 🔭 I'm currently a Backend Developer.
+- 🔭 I'm currently a Backend Developer Intern.
 - 🌱 I've been studying at FPT University since 2022, and expect to graduate in 2025.
 - 👯 I'm looking forward to an internship as a Software Engineer/Database Architect.
 - 🤔 Any requests for jobs and mentoring are appreciated.